RedisLabs/redislabs-docs/content/kubernetes/deployment/container-images.md

 ## Rate limiting with DockerHub

 Docker has [rate limits for image pulls](https://www.docker.com/blog/scaling-docker-to-serve-millions-more-developers-network-egress/).
 Anonymous users are allowed a certain number of pulls every 6 hours.
-For authenticated users, the limit larger.
+For authenticated users, the limit is larger.
 These rate limits may affect your Kubernetes cluster in a number of ways:

-* The cluster nodes will likely be treated as a one anonymous user.
+* The cluster nodes will likely be treated as a single anonymous user.
-* The number of pulls during a deployment might exceed the rate limit for other deployment dependencies, including our operator, Redis Enterprise Software, or other non-Redis pods.
+* The number of pulls during a deployment might exceed the rate limit for other deployment dependencies, including the operator, Redis Enterprise Software, or other non-Redis pods.
 * Pull failures may prevent your deployment from downloading the required images in a timely manner.
 Delays here can affect the stability of deployments used by the Redis Enterprise operator.

 For these reasons, you should seriously consider where your images